 |2001||International Comparisons in Fourth-Grade Reading Literacy: Finding from the Progress in International Reading Literacy Study (PIRLS) of 2001|

-Find additional PIRLS publications under Publications & Products.
+Find additional PIRLS publications under Publications and Products.

-The most recent PIRLS administration was in 2016 with the release of PIRLS results in December 2017.
-The next administration is scheduled for 2021.
+The most recent PIRLS administration was in 2016 with the release of the PIRLS results in December 2017.
+The next administration is scheduled for 2021, with the release of the results in December 2022.